コンテンツにスキップ

 北斎にインスパイアされた三浦半島沖のアートな一日

-When you think of ukiyo-e, what comes to mind is Katsushika Hokusai's masterpiece, ``Thirty-six Views of Mt.
-Fuji.'' ``Thirty-six Views of Mt.
-Fuji'' is a series of 46 ukiyo-e prints drawn by the genius artist Katsushika Hokusai, depicting various views of Mt.
-Fuji from all over the country.
-By the way, the reason why there were 46 paintings for ``Thirty-six Views'' is because it became so popular that he had to draw 10 more paintings than planned.
-I feel that such an anecdote reminds us of Hokusai's personality that he could not refuse when asked.
+When we think of ukiyo-e, what comes to mind is probably Katsushika Hokusai's masterpiece, Thirty-six Views of Mount Fuji.
+Thirty-six Views of Mount Fuji is a series of 46 ukiyo-e prints drawn by the genius artist Katsushika Hokusai, depicting various views of Mount Fuji from all over the country.
+By the way, why are there 46 prints in the "Thirty-six Views" series?
+Apparently, it was so popular that Hokusai was forced to draw 10 more than planned.
+This anecdote also reminds us of Hokusai's personality, who would never turn down a request.

-At that time, Mt.
-Fuji was a symbol of people's faith, so much so that ``Fujizuka'' resembling Mt.
-Fuji were built in various parts of Edo.
-Hokusai, who is said to have always had an interest in painting landscapes, may also have admired or had special feelings for Mt.
+At the time, Mt.
+Fuji was such a symbol of faith that "Fujizuka" mounds modeled after Mt.
+Fuji were built all over Edo.
+Hokusai, who is said to have originally been interested in painting landscapes, may have also had a special admiration for Mt.
 Fuji.
-It was in this social climate that Hokusai created ``Thirty-six Views of Mt.
-Fuji,'' and it became a work that is said to have become so popular that it is said that the popularity of Japanese ukiyo-e might have changed if it had not been for ``Thirty-six Views of Mt.
-Fuji.''
-Ta.
+It was in this social climate that Hokusai created "Thirty-six Views of Mount Fuji," a work so well-known that it is said that without "Thirty-six Views of Mount Fuji," the popularity of Japanese ukiyo-e might have been different.

-This time, we will introduce museums and galleries on the Miura Peninsula where you can follow in the footsteps of Hokusai and feel the connection between art and nature.
+This time, we will introduce museums and galleries on the Miura Peninsula where you can follow in Hokusai's footsteps and experience the connection between art and nature.

 Kamakura and Hayama, Museum of Modern Art

-The Kanagawa Museum of Modern Art, which has two locations in a scenic and rich area overlooking the beautiful Sagami Bay in Kanagawa Prefecture, is recorded as Japan's first public modern art museum, the Kamakura Museum, which opened in 1951, and the Kamakura Museum, which opened in 2003.
-Both Hayama-kan halls opened in 2017, and exhibits are held four to five times a year, attracting many visitors.
-The picturesque landscape and the collection, which includes works by famous artists such as Matisse, Harue Koga, Naoya Hatakeyama and Picasso, make it the ideal place to immerse yourself in works of art both known and unknown.
-In this place where you can feel the scent of Sagami Bay, you can stand from the same perspective as Hokusai and his contemporaries and feel the flow of time and the beauty of nature.
+The Museum of Modern Art, Kanagawa and Hayama, which has two locations in the scenic and fertile region of Kanagawa Prefecture overlooking the beautiful Sagami Bay, is recorded as the first public modern art museum in Japan, and both the Kamakura Museum, which opened in 1951, and the Hayama Museum, which opened in 2003, hold four to five exhibitions a year, attracting many visitors.
+The picturesque scenery and collections that include works by famous artists such as Matisse, Koga Harue, Hatakeyama Naoya, and Picasso make it an ideal place to immerse yourself in known and unknown works of art.
+In this place where you can feel the scent of Sagami Bay, you can stand in the same perspective as Hokusai and his contemporaries and feel the passage of time and the beauty of nature.

-Houshun Yamaguchi, one of Japan's leading painters in the 20th century, was active in the field of Japanese painting.
-Like Hokusai, he draws inspiration from nature and vividly depicts Japan's four seasons, flowers, and wild animals.
-Mr. Yamaguchi's home in Hayama Town, Kanagawa Prefecture, has been converted into a quaint art museum, where you can see his collection of paintings and antiques up close.
-There is also an atelier designed by architect Isohachi Yoshida and a garden that reflects Mr. Yamaguchi's close relationship with the nature and life of Kanagawa Prefecture.
+Yamaguchi Hoshun, one of Japan's leading painters of the 20th century, was a pioneer in the field of Japanese painting.
+Like Hokusai, he drew inspiration from nature, vividly depicting Japan's four seasons, flowers, and wildlife.
+Yamaguchi's home in Hayama, Kanagawa Prefecture, has been transformed into a tasteful museum, where visitors can get up close and personal with his collection of paintings and antiques.
+The museum also includes a studio designed by architect Isohachi Yoshida, and a garden that reflects Yamaguchi's close relationship with the nature and life of Kanagawa Prefecture.

 Enoura Weather Station

-Although Odawara is not technically part of the Miura Peninsula, it is a quiet and historic area located on the west coast of Sagami Bay.
-There is also a notable facility designed and operated by Hiroshi Sugimoto, one of Japan's most famous contemporary artists.
+While not technically on the Miura Peninsula, Odawara is a quiet, historic area on the western shore of Sagami Bay and home to some notable facilities designed and run by one of Japan's most famous contemporary artists, Hiroshi Sugimoto.

-Enoura, which overlooks the scenery of Kanagawa Prefecture such as Sagami Bay and the Miura Peninsula, which impressed Hokusai, is a facility designed to convey the essence of Japanese culture, and is a must-visit for those who love art and architecture.
-This is the place you want to eat.
-The Enoura Observatory, built on the site of a former tangerine orchard, is Mr. Sugimoto's love letter to Japanese culture and nature.
+Enoura, which offers a panoramic view of Kanagawa Prefecture, including Sagami Bay and the Miura Peninsula, which inspired Hokusai, is a facility designed to convey the essence of Japanese culture and is a must-visit for art and architecture lovers.
+Built on the site of a former mandarin orange orchard, Enoura Observatory is a work by Sugimoto that can be seen as a love letter to Japanese culture and nature.

-The Enoura Weather Station, which overlooks Chiba Prefecture's Boso Peninsula and Oshima Island, aims to be a beacon for art and culture, and consists of a gallery space, a Noh stage, a tea room, a garden, and office space.
-It's a beautiful place where you can spend a few hours by the sea and immerse yourself in centuries-old Japanese culture and traditions.
+Overlooking Chiba Prefecture's Boso Peninsula and Oshima Island, Enoura Observatory aims to be a beacon of arts and culture, and is made up of gallery spaces, a Noh stage, a teahouse, gardens, office space and more.
+It's a beautiful place to spend a few hours by the sea and immerse yourself in centuries of Japanese culture and tradition.

 Related articles